 Marriott is automating task of assigning rooms

-Marriott will shortly be deploying an AI tool that will automate the task of hotel room assignments for front desk staff.
+Marriott will soon be deploying an AI tool that will automate the task of hotel room assignments for front desk staff.
 As described by Manga, “essentially, taking hours and hours of manual work — all that heads down work the associates do — and in a fraction of a second, 1.2 million rooms can be assigned.”

-Hotels assigning rooms on a daily basis is a huge task, both given that it needs to be done daily, and also given the number of considerations that go into this.
+Hotels assigning rooms on a daily basis is a big task, both given that it needs to be done daily, and also given the number of considerations that go into this.
 Front desk staff have to consider things like arrival times, room preferences, occupancy levels, elite status or other upgrade eligibility, etc.

 When it comes to upgrades, it’s my understanding that Marriott currently has a system that secretly prioritizes guests for room upgrades, based on elite status and other factors.
 Then it’s up to the front desk agents to run down that list, upgrade guests, and assign rooms.